Nana’s Cucumber and Onion Salad

 - Cucumber salad is super affordable!

 Do you love make-ahead salads?
 Sure you do!
-You have to check out this Zesty Instant Pot Quinoa Salad and Instant Pot Quinoa Salad.
+You have to check out Instant Pot Potato Salad, Zesty Instant Pot Quinoa Salad and Instant Pot Farro Salad.
 Both have alternative cooking instructions if you don’t have an Instant Pot!

 What to Serve With Cucumbers and Onions?